PAWSD’s Critical Challenges

 • What’s the timeline for rate equity between districts?

 • When will written monthly financial, project, and operations reporting begin?
-See the Pogasa Springs Medical Center board packets for examples.
+See the Pagosa Springs Medical Center board packets for examples.

 Further Reading